 By using the serial port debugging pins settings for things such as the working mode (see below), baud rate, TCP server port and the number of connections can be set, but these need to be re-programmed each time the module was disconnected from power.

 The ESP8266 5V Wi-Fi relay switch module automatically reduces the input voltage of the ESP8266 to 3.3V DC.

 Setting up the ESP8266 5V Wi-Fi relay switch module

 Out of the box, some option settings of the ESP8266 5V Wi-Fi relay switch modules need to be set (see The ESP-01 module above).
 Depending on its purpose/desired working mode (see below), serial commands need to be sent to the module using its serial debugging pins and serial debugging software (see below).
 The pins are to be connected to a USB to TTL serial converter, e.g. FTDI USB to TTL serial converter module, which, in turn, is connected to a PC via a USB port.

 Unfortunately, the default process of setting up an ESP8266 5V Wi-Fi relay switch module is impractical.
 The biggest downfall of these modules is that the options settings will be lost each time power is disconnected from the module.
-This means that the module needs to be installed and connected in its functional environment before the option settings can be set.
+This means that the module needs to be installed and connected to its functional environment before the option settings can be set.

 ESP8266 5V Wi-Fi relay switch modules can be used as stand-alone Wi-Fi connected device (AP or access point mode) or can be connected (on)to a local area network (STA or station mode).
 With AP mode up to 5 connections can be made at the same time and it is said that a connection can be made from as far as 400 meters away.